wwwlicious/servicestack-configuration-consul/readme.md

 | service specific | ss/{key}/{servicename} | ss/myKey/productService |
 | default | ss/{key} | ss/myKey |

-This would allow an appSetting with key "cacheTimeout" to differ for a specific version of a service, differ per service or have a default value for all services.
-The both implementations of `ConsulAppSettings` will transparently try and find the most specific match following the above pattern.
+This would allow an appSetting with key "cacheTimeout" to differ for a specific version of a service, differ per service or have a default value for all services. `ConsulAppSettings` will transparently try and find the most specific match following the above pattern.

 #### Key Makeup
 In the above example the fields used to check for different keys are as follows: